mochoabuilds/-cognition-/README.md

 *** WORKING PAPER ***

-*** ATTACHED CODE >> Proof of Concept - Image Classifier ***
+*** ATTACHED CODE >> Proof of Concept - Packaged Good Image Classifier ***

 ## 1 INTRODUCTION

 * Corner stores do more than provide us with essential goods.
 They are where unrelated people relate.
-They are a place you go for the simple pleasure of good conversation.
-The corner store represents the social infrastructure key to safety and prosperity in young Midwestern cities.
-Tho corner stores are in the throes of a once-in-a-generation shift, as technology becomes more baked into everyday life.
-* With the help of many other great minds we develop, deploy and manage computer vision applications that make corner stores more simple and certain.
-Our goal is to build secure computer vision machines, and supply more industries with implementations, architectures and mixed-methods teams dedicated to the entire process.
+They're a place you go for the simple pleasure of good conversation.
+The corner store is part of the social infrastructure key to safety and prosperity in young Midwestern cities.
+Tho they are in the throes of a once-in-a-generation moment, as mobile/cloud technology becomes more baked into everyday life.
+To help corner stores, with the help of many other great minds we develop, deploy and manage computer vision apps that make stores more simple and certain.

-## 1.1 HOW DO WE BUILD COMPUTER VISION MACHINES?
+## 1.1 HOW DO WE DO THIS?

-* We do this by building social graphs of the connections between people and goods (i.e. human-object interactions) in corner stores.
-Tho many challenges come with this approach.
-Corner stores' raw video streams have redundant frames so processing takes time, storage is huge and they are often bottlenecks during training.
-So how do we model social graphs across longer video stream timespans accurately, efficiently and with an ability to generalize?
-We use Neuro-Ethnographic Reasoning.
-Our model builds its social graphs around asking descriptive ("how many? is there?"), explanatory ("what is responsible for?"), predictive ("what will happen?"), counterfacutual ("what if?") and ethnographic research questions.
-* There is still no clear front runner for computer vision machine architectures.
+* We believe there is still no clear front runner in computer vision architectures.
 Classficiation errors reflect a general weakness of quantitative modeling: overestimation.
-Our ultimate goal is to create Neuro-Ethnographic social graphs - in which data from off-the-shelf cameras are collected, thoughtfully processed and fed into corner store applications in real-time.
+To counter this we build social graphs of the connections between people and goods (i.e. human-object interactions) in corner stores.
+Our methods better balances out overestimation by building its social graphs around asking...
+	* descriptive questions ("how many? is there?")
+	* explanatory questions ("what is responsible for?")
+	* predictive questions ("what will happen?")
+	* counterfacutual questions ("what if?")
+* ...to overcome the general weakness of overestimation in quantitiative modeling.

 ## 1.2 CORNER STORE APPLICATIONS

 * Corner stores must evolve with shoppers' changing ideas of convenience.
-Our real-time computer vision machines merge all data silos - video streams, financial records, service notes - into a single platform.
-Next machines are trained on thoughfully collected data that enables them to better handle complex corner stores scenarios.
-Working alongside flesh-and-blood workers the machines allow humans to move beyond existing roles, positions and expectations to a more vibrant dynamic.
+Our real-time computer vision application merges all data silos - video streams, financial records, service notes - into a single platform.
+Next machines are trained on the "Corner Store Social Graph" datasets that enables machines to better understand complex corner stores scenarios.
+Working alongside workers the machines applications help humans move beyond existing roles, positions and expectations into a more dynamic one.
+	* PERLIMIARY APPLICATIONS:
-	* WhatYouAlmostBoughtApp >> Detect shoppers' cross product interactions to better understand product positioning strategies and recommend yet more products
+	* WhatYouAlmostBoughtApp >> Detect shoppers' cross product interactions to better understand product positioning strategies and recommend products
-	* AutonomousCheckoutApp >> Keep track of human-object interactions to build 'running tabs' for each shopper along with automatic payments options
+	* AutonomousCheckoutApp >> Keep track of human-object interactions to build 'running tabs' for each shopper along with automatic payment options

 ## 2 RELATED WORKS

-## 3 VERY DEEP MULTI-STREAM NETWORK
+## 3 SYSTEM

 * Our computer vision machine consists of an off-the-shelf camera & Nvidia Jetson Xavier NX running a:
 	* spatial network that recognizes objects